 Ginger

-Ginger is another spice that, like turmeric, has been a staple in traditional Chinese and Indian medicines for thousands of years.
+Ginger is another spice that, like turmeric, has been a staple in traditional Chinese and Indian medicines for millennia.

-Both animal and human studies have found that ginger can help to reduce high blood pressure (a condition known to restrict blood flow).
-For example, in this study of over 4,500 people, those who consumed the most ginger (between 2–4g a day) had the lowest risk of developing high blood pressure.
+Both animal and human studies have found that ginger can help reduce high blood pressure (a condition known to restrict blood flow).
+For example, in this study of over 4,500 people, those who consumed the most ginger (two to four grams per day) had the lowest risk of developing high blood pressure.

-Check out these ginger recipes from BBC Good Food for ideas on how to add it into your diet.
+Check out these ginger recipes from BBC Good Food for ideas on adding it to your diet.

 8. Garlic